ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-treemap-series/index.md

 Treemap series is used to render hierarchical data structures or trees, where each node in the tree is represented by a rectangle, and the value of a node by the area of its rectangle.

 The bigger the value, the bigger the rectangle is relative to its siblings.
-Also, parent nodes are represented by rectangles with areas that are the totals of their children.
+Parent nodes are represented by rectangles with areas that are the totals of their children.

 If the nodes have no value, then their area is divided equally among siblings within their parent node.

-The Ag-Charts treemap series uses a popular "squarified" tiling algorithm which tries to keep each node's rectangle as square as possible.
+The Ag Charts treemap series uses a popular "squarified" tiling algorithm which tries to keep each node's rectangle as square as possible.

 Treemap series would be a great fit for visualizing a directory structure (the original purpose of